MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 In Windows 8 and in Windows Server 2012, a **Share** tab was added to the Advanced Security Settings user interface.
 This tab displays the security properties of a remote file share.
 To view this information, you must have the following permissions and memberships, as appropriate for the version of Windows Server that the file server is running.

-The WinRMRemoteWMIUsers\_ group applies to versions of the Windows Server operating system listed in the [Active Directory Default Security Groups](#active-directory-default-security-groups-by-operating-system-version) table.
+The WinRMRemoteWMIUsers\_ applies to the Windows Server operating system in the [Default Active Directory Security Groups](#default-active-directory-security-groups) list above.

 - If the file share is hosted on a server that is running a supported version of the operating system: